Jdawson03/SelfBalancingBinaryTree/README.md

 This task overall came as part of a coursework at Swansea University but after testing it with an adverse data set, I decided to take it further.

-Main classes are used to test each aspect of the code
+Main classes are used to test each aspect of the code, with TimeTestMain being the most interesting class to test.